Organization announces guidelines and eligibility criteria for participants in education and job training program

 Centerstone’s Career Resource Center is led by Mary Moran, Centerstone’s Director of Community-Based Services for Adults.
 Program partners include Tennessee Department of Labor and Workforce Development, Local Workforce Investment Area Boards 6 and 10, Tennessee Technology Center at Shelbyville, Tennessee Technology Center at Hohenwald, Maury Regional Medical Center, Tennessee Department of Children Services and Tennessee Department of Human Services.

 Centerstone, a not-for-profit organization, has provided a wide range of mental health and addiction services to people of all ages for more than 50 years.
 Through more than 60 facilities and 170 partnership locations across Middle Tennessee, Centerstone serves more than 50,000 children, adolescents, adults and seniors each year.
 Centerstone is accredited by The Commission on Accreditation of Rehabilitation Facilities (CARF).
-For more information about Centerstone, please call 888-291-4357 or visit www.centerstone.org.
+For more information about Centerstone, please call 888-291-4357 or explore our website: www.centerstone.org.